classgraph/classgraph/README.md

     }
 ```

 Note that `SubclassMatchProcessor<Widget<?>>` can now be properly parameterized to match the type of widgetClassRef, and no cast is needed in the function call `registerSubclass(widgetClass)`.
-Also note that all occurrences of the generic type parameter <?> above could have been validly replaced a concrete type parameer, e.g. <Integer>.
+Also note that it is valid to replace all occurrences of the generic type parameter <?> above with a concrete type parameer, e.g. <Integer>.

 ## License